Ar-zz-duboy/Arduboy/README.md

 Arduboy Library
 ===============

-`develop`
+## Arduboy Libary: `develop` branch

 This is the `develop` branch for the Arduboy Library.

-## This is a Development Branch

-This is the branch main development branch for the Arduboy Library.

 Please use the `stable` branch for the current stable build.

-## About the Aruboy Library
+## About

 This an open-source library providing function to an Arduboy.

 ## Using the Library

 To use the Arduboy library, it must be installed and then included in your project.

 ### Installation